fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ```

 <aside class="positive">
-You will need this token later for the frontend wizard.
+You will need this token for the frontend wizard.
 </aside>

-Next, ensure that the icingaweb2 system group exists and that the web server user, www-data, is a member of the group.
+Next, ensure that the icingaweb2 system group exists and that the web server user `www-data` is a member of the group.

 ```
 sudo id www-data
 ```

-This will dispaly a message as follows:
+This will display a message as follows:

 ```
 uid=33(www-data) gid=33(www-data) groups=33(www-data),117(icingaweb2)
 ```

 ### Restart Apache Web Server

 Make sure that the web server accepts all changes.